VGurrapu13/AI-ML-Project/README.md

-# AI-ML-Project
+# Content Based Recommendation System
-Content Based Recommendation System
+AI, ML Project

 ## Overview
 This project is a **content-based recommendation system** that suggests books based on a short text description provided by the user.
 It utilizes **TF-IDF vectorization** and **cosine similarity** to find books with the most relevant descriptions.